-The baseboard management controller provides environmental monitoring for the server.
-If an environmental condition exceeds a threshold or if a system component fails, the baseboard management controller lights the corresponding system-board LEDs to indicate the location of the problem.
-Critical errors are also included in the error log.
-The baseboard management controller is also known as the service processor.
+The baseboard management controller provides basic service-processor environmental monitoring functions.
+If an environmental condition exceeds a threshold or if a system component fails, the baseboard management controller lights LEDs to help you diagnose the problem.

 IBM Enhanced Diagnostics CD